top of page

 Pros

-Cons / Considerations
+Considerations

 Illusion

-- Illusion mesh must closely match your skin tone for the seamless “bare skin” effect mismatches can show up in photos.
+Sheer panels are delicate and require careful handling.
+Illusion mesh must closely match your skin tone, mismatches can show in photos.
+Worth checking under different lighting conditions.

 Unlined